richousrick/Scripts/README.md

     │       Hide.java - Hides a given file or directory on dos and unix based systems │       UnHide.java - Unhides a given file or directory on dos and unix based systems │
-    └───FileMover
+    ├───FileMover
-            MoveToGrandparent.java - Moves a file or directory to its grandparent directory Meaning it's parent will become its sister
+    │       MoveToGrandparent.java - Moves a file or directory to its grandparent directory │          Meaning it's parent will become its sister │
+    └───LockScreen
+            Locks your windows environment until a password has been entered
 <pre>